shred/commons-suncalc/README.md

 A Java library for calculation of sun and moon positions and phases.

-## BETA!

-_commons-suncalc_ version 2 is a complete rewrite, and uses a different set of formulas.

-The calculation results of this library are tested against sample results of public astronomical calculator web-sites.
-However, there may still be errors in the calculations, so please use this first release with care.

-See the [migration guide](https://shredzone.org/maven/commons-suncalc/migration.html) for how to migrate from version 1.

 ## Features

 * Lightweight, only requires Java 1.7 or higher, no other dependencies